Luis-RodriguezB/Layout-Flexbox/README.md

 # Layout-Flexbox
-Simple example of a web page layout
+Simple example of a web page layout with flex box